reitera11/Process-Scheduler-Simulator/README.md

       length: 5     3     2
 ```
 The process label is interpreted as string type should one wish to use more meaningful labels.
 The arrival time and length are interpreted as integer type.
-No units of time have been specified.
+The units of time are arbitrary.

 There are no a priori restrictions on the number of processes the scheduler can handle.